Deep-dive 2021-15: Okamoto

 Okamoto has practically no debt and a large cash position on its balance sheet.
 It also has a large portfolio of investment securities that are accounted at historical cost and don’t fully show up in earnings.
 Combined, these items represent close to 60% of the market cap.
 The company is an active purchaser of its own stock and has been price-sensitive in the past.
 These factors provide a cushion on the downside, in my view.

-I expect overall top-line growth to be low but steady.
+Top-line growth is likely to remain low.
 The condom business remains the largest growth driver, and that will help Okamoto’s overall margins to expand.
-Assuming single-digit top-line growth, a 12% operating margin by 2024 and a target 18x P/E multiple in line with historical levels and peers, I get an upside of +81%.
+Assuming single-digit top-line growth, a 12% operating margin by 2024 and a target 18x P/E multiple in line with historical levels and peers, a theoretical upside to intrinsic value is likely to reach +81%.

 If you have any questions about the stock, please ask a question in the comment section below.
 You can also follow the discussion on Twitter on the Asian Century Stocks members account @AsianCenturyStx.

-Please click the picture below to access a PDF with the full investment thesis:
+Please click the picture below to access the full PowerPoint presentation: